Foster a child

 • Respite care homes are approved only for the short-term placement of specific children to provide relief for another family.

-Do foster families receive compensation?
+Do community caregivers receive compensation?

 • a daily rate, which is: